 Getting an EE SIM for your Child’s Phone

-Simply place an order for any of the ParentShield SIM Plans and choose the Super-Roaming network option at the checkout.
-Please place a note in the checkout that you would like an EE children SIM and our network team will do the rest.
-We will ensure your SIM will then connect to to the EE Network.
+Simply place an order for any of the ParentShield SIM Plans and choose the EE or Super-Roaming network option at the checkout.
+We will ensure your SIM can then connect to to the EE Network.

 Getting your Child on an EE connected SIM is particularly favoured by customers who themselves use the EE network, or Orange or T-Mobile and are then in a position to advise their children exactly where in the house, or neighbourhood the most reliable Everything Everywhere network signal can be found.
 This is particularly important in areas with a lower level of coverage.
 In these situations – ParentShield Super Roaming is doubly valuable.